Ichthyostega/Lumiera/uml/README_UML.txt

 Umbrello
 ~~~~~~~~
-As of 11/2016, we abandon our existing BoUML model and start over from scratch, +
+As of 11/2016, we abandon our existing BoUML model and start over from scratch.

-using the version of Umbrello available from Debian/stable (`umbrello-4:4.14.2-1`)
+- we use the version of Umbrello available from Debian/stable (`umbrello-4:4.17.08.3-1`)
+- we use UML only occasionally as a drawing tool; there is no attempt to build "an UML model of Lumiera"
+- the diagrams and models can be found in 'uml/Lumiera.xmi'
+- typically we render into PNG images, which are _checked in to Git_
+- these can be found in 'doc/devel/uml', also symlinked as 'wiki/uml'

 BoUML